Probe and Educate Edits for Face-to-Face Encounter Requirements.

 - Discharge summaries from inpatient facilities

-Additional information can be found in Centers for Medicare & Medicaid Services:
+Additional information about the Face-to-Face Medical Review can be found in Centers for Medicare & Medicaid Services:

 About Mary St. Pierre